 The ending of Fullmetal Alchemist is like this, with a long sequence of all the surviving characters throwing all they have at the Father, in hope of exhausting his powers.
 He also goes through a total of three forms.

+Dragon Ball Z tends to be the same way, at least in the anime.
 Especially Frieza, who from the time Vegeta fought him in his first form to when Super Saiyan Goku defeated him in his final form, lasted a whopping 29 episodes.

 Problem Sleuth: The final boss fight with Demonhead Mobster Kingpin took up over half the comic, spawning an absurd number of fresh HP gauges at one point; being that the comic was a parody of Eastern RPGs, this was very likely an Affectionate Parody of the trope.
 Lampshaded by Problem Sleuth himself in his Strongly Worded Letter to the final boss.